Db2-DTE-POC/wxddemo/docs/wxd-datasets-load.md

 ![Browser](wxd-images/watsonx-create-mpg.png)

 Now you can query the table with the following SQL.
+Note that the header record still exists in the answer set since we did not remove it from the CSV file.

 ```
 SELECT * FROM hive_data.mpg.fueleconomy LIMIT 10